A strain is when a muscle becomes overstretched and tears. This painful injury is also called a "pulled muscle."

 For pain, you can use ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol).
 You can buy these pain medicines at the store.

 When your pain has decreased enough, you can begin light stretching and light physical activity.
-Make sure your doctor knows.
+Make sure your provider knows.

 Slowly increase your physical activity, such as walking.
-Follow the exercises your doctor gave you.
+Follow the exercises your provider gave you.
 As your hamstring heals and gets stronger, you can add more stretches and exercises.

 Take care not to push yourself too hard or too fast.
 A hamstring strain can recur, or your hamstring may tear.

-Follow up with your doctor 1 to 2 weeks after your injury.
-Based on your injury, your doctor may want to see you more than once during the healing process.
+Follow up with your provider 1 to 2 weeks after your injury.
+Based on your injury, your provider may want to see you more than once during the healing process.